genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

 .. image:: images/Microbiome_analysis_L2_level_plot.png

 You can see these results in the table as well.
-Click on "Total" header in the table to get the most abundant phyla across the samples:
+Click on the **Total** header in the table to get the most abundant phyla across the samples:

 .. image:: images/Microbiome_analysis_L2_level_table.png